api3dao/oev-docs/docs/oev/overview/oev-network.md

 ![OEV Network image](/oev/overview/assets/oev-network.png)

 The OEV Network is an open marketplace designed to facilitate the distribution of oracle updates.
-Operating as an optimistic-rollup, the system ensures transparency and allows verification of auction process.
+Operating as an Arbitrum Nitro L2 optimistic-rollup, the system ensures transparency and allows verification of auction process.
 In this marketplace, OEV searchers place bids for the exclusive opportunity to update a dAPIs for a short period of time.

-An auction on the OEV Network signals two things: a dAPI's data suggests a potentially valuable action (such as a liquidation in a lending dApp) that has not yet been reflected on-chain, and an update has not yet occurred.
-By facilitating updates through this auction system, the OEV Network enhances the accuracy and responsiveness of dAPIs, ensuring that updates are made when most needed.
+By hosting the auctions on the on-chain, we address two of big issues:

+1. Scalability - The OEV network hosts auctions across different dApps across multiple chains.
+The system needs to scale up with demand, especially during the times of volatile markets where the activity is the highest.
+This is a long-solved problem in blockchain through the gas fee.
+2. Transparency - Auctions are awarded via OEV Auctioneer off-chain, so it's important to be able to reason about the correctness of auction outcomes.
+   Blockchains are the perfect tool for this, as all the data is public and verifiable.

 To participate in auctions, you need to have sufficient amount of ETH bridged to the OEV network and interact with the [OevAuctionHouse](#oevauctionhouse)